Oskar Wetzell: National

 He represented the clubs Helsingfors Simsällskap and Helsingin Uimarit.

 Biography

 Oskar Wetzell became deaf after being confronted with influenza when he was just two years old.
 He was sent to the Porvoo Deaf School at the age of seven.
-His father worked initially at the Sinebrychoff Brewery in Helsinki and later went onto become a merchant.
+His father worked initially at the Sinebrychoff Brewery in Helsinki and later went on to become a merchant.

 He became interested in stage magic at the age of 20.
 In the 1920s he performed in clubs and major charity events.
 He modeled his show after Tobias Bamberg.

 He married Selma Maria Forsström in 1916.
 They had four children.

 He was an inaugural board member of the Nordic Balticum Deaf Sport Federation.
 He was a founding member of the Finnish Deaf Sports Federation, and was its secretary in 1921–1922.